 Lines leading directly to the subject of a photo make the photographer’s intention plane.
 The lines lead our gaze to the intended subject matter.
 We find it hard not to look at it.
 How you frame the lines and the subject impacts how strong the influence is on the viewer.

-You can also have a lot of fun when using leading lines to draw attention to alternative elements in an image.
+You can also have a lot of fun when you use leading lines to draw attention to alternative elements in an image.
 With two subjects, you might not be able to balance them.
 But by using a leading line, you can manipulate the viewer’s attention to the secondary subject matter.
-In addition, lines leading to something further away from the camera can help give it more prominence in a composition.
+Lines leading to something further away from the camera can help give it more prominence in a composition.

-Using leading lines in photographs well, you must be intentional about where you want a viewer to pay attention.
+Key Tip: Using leading lines in photographs well, you must be intentional about where you want a viewer to pay attention.
 Guiding a gaze through an image for it to land nowhere can make a weak composition.
-But, if that’s what you think works best, there’s nothing wrong with taking a photograph this way.
+But if that’s what you think works best, there’s nothing wrong with taking a photograph this way.
 Leading lines photography is popular, so, again, avoid the tired clichés.

 7. Composition Using Implied Lines

 Photographing lines that you can’t see takes some time and practice.
-However, once you start thinking about using implied lines, you will develop the photography skills to add interest to your images.
+Once you start thinking about using implied lines you will develop the photography skills that will add interest to your images.

 Make the Best Photographs by Using Lines Well

 You can study as many photography tips as you like.
 But until you get to a point where you use them to really add interest to an image your photography skills will not fully develop.

 Photographing lines is easy once you become aware of how much they can affect how a viewer will enjoy your photography.
 Lines and shapes are the essentials making up any composition.
 The more aware you are of any kind of prominent line and use them well in your photos, the more compelling your images will be to viewers.
 Making good use of lines that are not so prominent is another way to add fresh dynamic and interest to your photographs.